XanderXAJ/ktane-password-solver/README.md

 - Reset button that clears all fields and puts focus on the first
 - Keyboard shortcuts for easy navigation (e.g. up/down to switch character, Alt+Backspace to reset)
 - Styling
+- Highlighting when there is only one word/no words